 This project is supported by grants from UAF's Technology Advisory Board in January 2009 and 2011.

-John Keller 907-888-7278 or firstname.lastname@example.org If JK is not available to answer the question, consult a textbook on computational chemistry, visit the FAQ pages of NWChem, http://www.emsl.pnl.gov/docs/nwchem/support/faq/NWChem_FAQ.html , see the Gaussian manual, or go to a computational chemistry discussion board.
+John Keller 907-888-7278 or firstname.lastname@example.org , or Chris Iceman 907-474-6610 email@example.com If these guys are not available to answer the question, consult the help pages or documentation for the software you are trying to use, consult a textbook on computational chemistry, visit www.ccl.net discussion site, or visit the FAQ pages of NWChem, http://www.emsl.pnl.gov/docs/nwchem/support/faq/NWChem_FAQ.html .

 This system should still be considered in testing mode.
 It may suffer unannounced outages, including hard disk failure or network glitches, which could prevent you from connecting to the server.
 Save any valuable research or class output on your local media using the Download Job Archive button in WebMO.
 Should there be a temporary outage, your Gaussian output files (.log) can be opened and analyzed using GaussView software which is available on Chemistry Dept computers, or with other downloadable freeware, or even at the main WebMO website in Michigan.
 Or, download the jobs in HTML format, and you can open them locally with any web browser.

 |2011 Gaussian Workshop.